Global Education, International Teachers

 “You do not need to stay in superhero mode all the time.
 Be a teacher, and enjoy what you do!”

-Thanks to dedicated ambassadors like Mayra, students are able to see themselves as citizens of the world and use their knowledge, skills, and empathy to be change-makers in their local communities.
+Thanks to dedicated ambassador teachers like Mayra, students are able to see themselves as leaders of the world and use their knowledge, skills, and empathy to be change-makers in their local communities.
 Stay tuned for another cultural story coming next week!
 For more information on how you can teach with Participate Learning too, check out this webpage.